ucb-bar/hammer/doc/config.md

 update: {"a": "{b}", "a_meta": "dynamicsubst",
          "b": "{a}", "b_meta": "dynamicsubst"}

-All dynamic metas are single-stage.
+All dynamic meta directivs are single-stage.

 meta config, but keyword is "script".
 If this keyword is present, it will execute the given script and substitute variables like so `{var_name}`
 ^ not implemented yet!!!